LChesani/macro-dialogue-genshin/README.md

 # macro-dialogue-genshin
-auto-click in python that automates dialogs in genshin impact
+auto-click in python that automates dialogs in Genshin Impact

 1 - install Python